Saizzou/Yooda-Remote/readme.md

 # Info
 This is my Setup to Use my Yooda Shutter Remote with Home Assistant at home.
 There is a Network Remote official from Yooda which is much more expensive tho.

-I Used a 8 Port Relay but you don't have to you can also use a 4 Port Relay.
-You could expand the Project if you can Solder better than me you also can add the "Stop" and the "Right" Button and use them with Relay 24 and 4.
-But be carefull when Soldering the "Right" Button because you can harm the Remote very easily!
+I used an 8 Port Relay, but you don't have to you can also use a 4 Port Relay.
+You could expand the Project if you can solder better than me, you also can add the "Stop" and the "Right" Button and use them with Relay 24 and 4.
+But be careful when soldering the "Right" Button because you can harm the Remote very easily!

 ## You need:
 1- A Raspberry Pi 3,4,5 or Zero